arminhosse/Fentool/README.md

 2) __General Model Class in [models.py](,/fentool/models,py)__<br/>
 This is a general class wrapper around already implemented models.
-It adds a number of different methods such that user is enbale run differnt models using the same fit and predict mehtod.
+It adds a number of different methods such that user is enable run different models using the same fit and predict method.
 It also provided scoring based on the cross-validation methods.
 Currently time-series and classification is not supported by this package.
+__In order to expand this class one can in essence create a Baseclass with the additional functionality and have the main Model class inherit from each selected model class (Lasso, Ridge, ...) by the user and the created Baseclass.
+This removes the need for a lot of code repetition.__<br>

 3) __Encoders in [encoders.py](./fentool/pre_process/encoders.py)__<br/>
 This class encompasses different encoding methods such as ordinal and one-hot encoding.
 This can also be accessed separately by the user without going through toolkit.

 4) __Transformers in [transformers.py](./fentool/pre_process/transformers.py)__<br/>
 This class has implementation for minmax normalization and standardization using mean and standard deviation.
-The general idear is to include many more transformation features within this routine.
+The general idea is to include many more transformation features within this routine.
 The upcoming feature is the feature combinations based on user input as well as feature importance features based on feature permutation techniques.